DannieBGoode/opensx70/_tutorials/openSX70-SX70-for-dummies.md

 ---
 title: SX70 FOR DUMMIES: The wonder of clockwork electronics.
-description: How the SX70 works for dummies
+description: How the SX70 works for dummies part 2
 date: 2018-09-05T00:00:00.000Z
 layout: post
 author_name: Joaquín de Prada